 Clay guns are useful for pushing out particular shapes or long strings of clay, modeling material, or polymer clay.
-Some formers also work with Creative Paperclay, others catch on paperclay.
-These are an inexpensive tool available from a craft supplier which work similar to a cookie press.
-These generally work well with the softer brands of polymer clay.
-Firmer brands may need varying amounts of softener added in order to successfully press out a clay shape.
+Some formers also work with Creative Paperclay; others catch on paperclay.
+These are an inexpensive tool available from a craft supplier and work similar to a cookie press.
+They generally work well with the softer brands of polymer clay, while firmer brands may need varying amounts of softener added in order to successfully press out a clay shape.
 Most of the shapes are too large for straight miniature work but may be helpful for shaped sections for canes.Continue to 9 of 11 below.

 09 of 11